Shitou Xiqian

-Shitou Xiqian (700–790) was an 8th-century Chinese Chan/Zen Buddhist teacher and author.
-All existing branches of Zen throughout the world are said to descend either from Shitou Xiqian or from his contemporary Mazu Daoyi.
+Shitou Xiqian (700–790) was an 8th-century Chinese Chan Buddhist teacher and author.
+All existing branches of Chan throughout the world are said to descend either from Shitou Xiqian or from his contemporary Mazu Daoyi.

 Biography

 Life

 The details of Shítóu's life are found in traditional biographies.
 His years of life are conventionally given as 700 to 790.
 He was born in Gaoyao County in Guangdong with the surname Chen.

-At a young age, he became a student of the great Zen patriarch Huineng for a short time prior to the latter's death.
+At a young age, he became a student of the great Chan patriarch Huineng for a short time prior to the latter's death.
 Shítóu later became a disciple of Huineng's successor, Qingyuan Xingsi.
 After becoming, in turn, Xingsi's successor, Shítóu resided and taught at Nantai Temple on Mt.
 Nanyue Heng in Hunan.
 There he lived on top of a large rock, hence his first name Shítóu, which translates to "Stone-head."

 After his death, he was given the honorary posthumous name Wuji Dashi (無際大師).